hensep/DevOps-With-Docker/Part 3/3.1/README.md

 docker/build-push-action
 and use the most recent versions in your workflow.

-Keep an eye on the GitHub Actions page to see that your workflow is working:
+Keep an eye on the GitHub Actions page to see that your workflow is working

+## Solution
+Directory for the exercise can be found at https://github.com/hensep/devops-with-docker-express-app